wendydengg/Technica_Fannie_Mae/README.md

 # Climate Change Sentiment Analysis and Impacts on Housing
-As part of Technica 2023, we performed a sentiment analysis on reddit comments and posts to find topics that are frequently in discusssion using spaCy, n-grams frequency distribution, and graphed it using Plotly.
+As part of Technica 2023, we performed a sentiment analysis on reddit comments and posts to find topics that are frequently in discussion using spaCy, n-grams frequency distribution, and graphed it using Plotly.

 Climate change has a major impact on the housing market, such as increasing insurance rates, making some homes unsustainable due to natural disasters, and financial distress for borrowers.